Kronmar-Bafu/pycube/README.md

 2. **Mapping**
 ```
-cube.apply_mapping()
+cube.prepare_data()
 ```
-Applies the mappings as described in the shape yaml.
+Adds observation URIs and applies the mappings as described in the shape yaml.

 3. **Write `cube:Cube`**
 ```